 Night of the Living Dead (1968)

-While Savini didn't work on NIGHT OF THE LIVING DEAD, the story of their years-long collaboration does start here, however tangentially.
-Plus, how do you talk about the career of George Romero without starting with the film that started it all?
+While Savini didn’t work on NIGHT OF THE LIVING DEAD, the story of their partnership begins here—however indirectly.
+And really, there’s no better place to start when looking at Romero’s career than with the film that launched it all.

 Theme Song: "There's Still a Little Bit of Time, If We Hurry and I Mean Hurry" by Slasher Film Festival Strategy.